Your Super High Quality Scores May Be Holding Your Team Back

-Do your super high Quality scores truly reflect stellar performance?
-Or are they masking deeper issues?
+Do your super high Quality scores really reflect stellar performance — or are they hiding deeper problems?

-A Client had flown me in to help them improve their service to their Customers.
+A client flew me in to help them improve their service to their Customers.
 And they had an intriguing issue.

 They laughed as they showed me the scores, realizing the absurdity of measuring Customer interactions to three decimal places just to differentiate their top performers.

-We labeled the problem as ‘grade inflation,’ similar to what is sometimes seen in academic institutions.
+We labeled the problem as grade inflation, similar to the ‘too generous’ scoring that can be seen in some academic institutions.

 And grade inflation does no favors for your Team.